Kunstmaan/KunstmaanBundlesCMS/docs/04-06-adding-admin-menu-items.md

 This will make sure the provided menu adaptor class will be loaded into your application and passes the security context as optional argument with it.
 (See adding security rules)
 At Kunstmaan we have the convention to place our menu adaptors at `ACME\WebsiteBundle\Helper\Menu\AdminMenuAdaptor.php`.

-> If you generated your bundle using the `--default-site` option, there will already be a AdminMenuAdaptor.
+> If you generated your bundle using the `--default-site` option, there will already be an AdminMenuAdaptor.

-## Add a item to the admin modules menu
+## Add an item to the admin modules menu
 The most common place to add a menu item is the modules menu.
 Lucky for us, it is quite easy to do so.